vigneshavm/Interview-questions/NodejsV1.md

 * **`package-lock.json`** records the **exact versions** of those packages **and all nested dependencies**.
 It’s **auto-generated** and ensures **Consistent builds** across environments.
 * **Key point**: `package.json` is **for humans**, `package-lock.json` is **for the system**.
 * Example: Even if `package.json` allows a range, **package-lock.json guarantees everyone installs `express@4.18.2`**.

+* **Apps → commit `package-lock.json`** --> Run using npm ci in CI/CD pipelines instead of npm install
+* **Libraries → don’t commit lock file**
+* Use **semver ranges + peer dependencies** for predictable behavior
+* Test library against multiple versions in CI
+* In CI/CD for libraries, we often run **integration tests against multiple versions of dependencies** to ensure compatibility instead of locking versions with a lock file."*

 ###  **1. `package.json`** – _The Project Manifest_